 • Logos combining heavy coverage and reversed images may not print well.
 Positive images are preferred.

 • Screens, borders and heavy coverage areas will likely distort when post printed over the folds of a bag.
-Click here for templates, fail safe tools to size art correctly and avoid the distorting areas of the bag.
+Click here for templates, fail safe tools to size art correctly and avoid distorting areas of the bag.

 • No metallic inks.

 • Logos containing fine detail and small reverses will probably fill in when hot stamped.
 Enlarge these areas or consider post printing for a better result.